Waving the bloody shirt

-"Waving the bloody shirt" and "bloody shirt campaign" were pejorative phrases, used during American election campaigns during the Reconstruction era, to deride opposing politicians who made emotional calls to avenge the blood of soldiers who died in the Civil War.
-The phrases were most often used against Radical Republicans, who were accused of using the memory of the war to their political advantage.
+"Waving the bloody shirt" and "bloody shirt campaign" were pejorative phrases, used during American election campaigns during the Reconstruction era, to deride politicians who, for political gain, evoked emotional memories and experiences of the Civil War or violence in its immediate aftermath.
+The phrases were most often used against Radical Republicans, who were accused of using the vivid and violent reminisces of the war to their political advantage.
 Democrats were not above using memories of the Civil War in such a manner as well, especially while campaigning in the South.

 Origin

-Some historians believe the term originated from a supposed incident during the Civil War where future populist presidential candidate James B. Weaver rallied troops in southern Iowa by holding up a bloody shirt of a preacher who had been whipped in Texas for trying to preach to slaves.
+Some historians believe the term originated from a supposed incident during the Civil War where future Populist presidential candidate James B. Weaver rallied troops in southern Iowa by holding up a bloody shirt of a preacher who had been whipped in Texas for trying to preach to slaves.
 The phrases gained popularity with a fictitious incident of April 1871 in which U.S. Representative and former Union general Benjamin Butler of Massachusetts, while making a speech on the floor of the U.S. House of Representatives, supposedly held up a shirt stained with the blood of a Reconstruction Era carpetbagger who had been whipped by the Ku Klux Klan.
 Although Butler did give a speech condemning the Klan that month, he never waved anyone's bloody shirt.
 White Southerners mocked Butler—using the fiction of his having "waved the bloody shirt”—to dismiss widespread Klan thuggery, murder, and other atrocities committed against freed slaves and Republicans.
+Although this supposed incident with Butler was false, the principle was real, and Republicans continued to argue for years after the Civil War that Democrats should not be elected because some Democrats had supported the Confederacy.

 In the 1870s, Republicans would sometimes cast Democrats as traitors who would undo the results of the Civil War.
 One of these was Robert G. Ingersoll, a noted orator and Radical Republican, who blamed Democrats for all the horrors of the war and slavery: "Every man that tried to destroy this nation was a Democrat.
 Every enemy this great Republic has had for twenty years has been a Democrat.
 Every man that shot Union soldiers was a Democrat."
 The technique was effective throughout the decade, but its effectiveness began to fade with memories of the war.
 The Red Shirts, a defunct 19th-century white supremacist paramilitary organization, took their name from uniforms worn mocking the phrase.